-City Plan Theme City Plan Priority actions ID Strategic Risk Description Cause Impact Current Controls Impact Likelihood Kating Impact Rating Mitigating Actions COG Lead Overall Assurance Management Assurance Risk and Assurance Internal Audit External Assurance More resilier people. nt R21 to enable families and individuals to support themselves, to mitigate the impact of indebtedness and welfare reforms and Ongoing austerity and welfare reform changes have exposed many more residents to the effects of poverty - including food insecurity.
-Impacts of Covid 19 through redundancies and reductions in income.
-Sharp rises in the cost of living, including food, gas, electricity and fuel.
-Increase in the number of families falling into deabt and requiring welfare support.
-Increase in the number of children being able to achieve at school.
-Sunderland Foodbank.
+City Plan Theme City Plan Priority actions ID Strategic Risk Description Cause Impact Current Controls Impact Likelihood Raung Impact Likelihood Rating Mitigating Actions COG Lead Overall Assurance Management Assurance Risk and Assurance Internal Audit External Assurance More resilien people. to enable families and individuals to support themselves, to mitigate the Ongoing austerity and welfare reform changes have exposed many more residents to the effects of poverty - including food insecurity.
+Impacts of Covid 19 and the cost of living crisis have reduced the value of income. families falling into deabt and Sunderland Foodbank.
 City Plan.
-4 4 .
-6 4 1 4 Sunderland City Council, in partnership with the voluntary and community enterprise sector has; Published our Statement of Intent for fuel energy measures to address fuel poverty/energy efficiency in privately owned homes.
-Launched an affordable credit solution for all residents and staff.
-Recommissioned advice provision for benefits, debt, employment and housing across neighbourhoods.
-Developed and expanded 'Making your money go further' toolkit.
-Adopted a standard financial assessment by the council and key partners and a coordinated approach to debt support.
-Implemented a financial resilience service to support the new Council Housing Service in creating sustainable tenancies.
-Reviewed Adult Learning specifications to reflect a better aligned curriculum with meaningful progression pathways for learners to achieve their work and life goals.
-Increased resident participation in digital opportunities.
-Increased resident participation in digital opportunities.
-During the first few months of the pandemic the use of foodbanks more than trebled and high usage has continued throughout 2020/21.Since August 21 figures have increased again with the December figure being the highest seen in the last three years and the quarterly figure increasing from 3,919 residents supported in Quarter 2, to 5,908 residents supported in Quarter 3.
-Foodbanks and crisis food providers are being given additional support to assist with the additional winter pressures.
-An Internal Task Group has been established to review how further support can be provided, working with Partners and the Voluntary Sector In response to the cost of living crisis Communities ENABLING Finance.
-R22 Uncertainty as to the level of Revenue Support Grant (4 year agreement ended).
+4 4 1 6 4 1 4 Sunderland City Council, in partnership with the voluntary and community enterprise sector has; Published our Statement of Intent for fuel energy measures to address fuel poverty/energy efficiency in privately owned homes.
+An Internal Task Group has been established to review how further support can be provided, working with Partners and the Voluntary Sector In response to the cost of living crisis Executive Director of Health, Housing & Communities ENABLING Finance.
+City Plan may be restricted by financial pressures.
+Uncertainty as to the level of Governmnet funding to be provided (1 year settlement only) and timing and impact of the Fair Funding Review.
 Progressive reduction in Government funding since 2010.
-Brexit.
-Cessation of European Funding with UKSPF only released spring 2022.
-Changes to funding streams, changes in amounts of funding, inflation, pay awards, potential liabilities etc. Medium Term Financial Strategy.
+Cessation of European Funding with UH Shared Prosperity Fund only confirmed December 2022 up until March 2025.
+Changes to funding streams, changes in amounts of funding, inflation, pay awards, potential liabilities etc. align to Council priorities, objectives and direction as set Medium Term Financial Plan (MTFP).
 Budget Plan.
 City Plan.
-4 3 2 4 1 1 4 The 2022/23 budget and MTFP was approved by Council in March 2022.
+4 3 1 2 4 1 4 The 2022/23 budget and MTFP was approved by Council in March 2022.
 At the same time, the update to the City Plan ensured a joined up strategy and financial view for the council.
-In year budge monitoring is tracking delivery of the budget in light of significant inflationary pressures (contractual, pay, utilities etc) Appropriate consultation and intelligence gathering is undertaken in assessing the Council's short to medium term financial position - the Let's Talk approach is being used with residents, supplemented with the usual engagement with Trades Unions, Schools Forum and business community.
-Lobbying of Government around funding for local authorities undertaken jointly through ANEC, SIGOMA etc. 1 Partnership Working.
-R23 Objectives and priorities of Council and other Partner(s) may conflict or are not aligned to deliver the priorities in the City Plan.
+In year budge monitoring is tracking delivery of the budget in light of significant inflationary pressures (contractual, pay, utilities etc).
+Budget for 2023/24 currently being developed and to be considered by Council 22nd February 2023.
+Appropriate consultation and intelligence gathering is undertaken in assessing the Council's short to medium term financial position - the Let's Talk approach is being used with residents, supplemented with the usual engagement with Trades Unions, Schools Forum and business community.
+Lobbying of Government around funding for local authorities undertaken jointly through ANEC, SIGOMA etc. Partnership Working.
+Council and other Partner(s) may conflict or are not aligned to deliver the priorities in the City Plan.
 Reducing resources may lead to partners concentrating on their own priorities at the expense of City priorities.
 Lack of understanding by each partner as to the contribution they can play to the delivery of the City Plan.
 Lack of partnership performance monitoring.
 Not all Partnership Boards across the City are aligned and may not have a full understanding of the varying priorities and delivery objectives.
 Unable to achieve City priorities and support communities.
 City Plan.
-4 2 8 4 2 2 8 Partners represented on the City Board to support delivery of the City Plan.
+4 2 8 8 4 2 8 Partners represented on the City Board to support delivery of the City Plan.
 Partners to identify projects that support delivery of the City Plan.
-Assistant Director of Corporate Affairs
+Assistant Director of Strategy and Corporate Affairs